 Students must earn a C or better in all Credential courses.

 To register for a course, please visit Online Course Search.
-To view and download a course syllabus, please visit Find Your Syllabus, and next to "Select Discipline" choose "After School Education".
+View course syllabi.
 Learn how these courses can be applied toward a Bachelor's Degree with a concentration in Child and Youth Development.

 Credential Application Information